tigrisdata/tigris-os-docs/docs/sdks/s3/aws-cli.md

 [Getting Started](/docs/get-started/index.md) guide, and have the access keys available.

+## Service Endpoints

+Requests to Tigris must be directed to the appropriate service endpoint:

+- IAM requests must be directed to `https://fly.iam.storage.tigris.dev`
+- S3 requests must be directed to `https://fly.storage.tigris.dev`

+When using the AWS CLI, this service endpoint is set by default based on the region and is not configured by the user directly.
+AWS S3 recommends using per-region service endpoints, whereas Tigris provides a single global endpoint and manages all regional configurations for you.
+Tigris is S3-compatible, which means that you can use familiar S3 based tools like the AWS CLI, provided you change the service endpoint to point to Tigris.

 ## Configuring AWS CLI

 Once you have your access key, you can configure the AWS CLI with the following